alexch/codelikethis/public/projects/guess.md

    <details>
 <div>
 <summary>Hint</summary>
-You may want to make an `initialize` function that will ask which game you want to play and then call the function containing that version of the game depending on the users input.
+You may want to make an `initialize` function that will ask which game you want to play and then call the function containing that version of the game depending on the user's input.
 </div>
 </details>